Chicagohucise/Bot-for-the-Discord/README.md

 # CommandsSupportsDiscord
-Just basic code for a Discord bot that supports Slash commands.
+Just basic code for a Discord bot that supports Slash commands./n Runnable.
-Runnable.
 Before running please fill in the Slash file located at const botID = ""